 Is Web Scraping Legally Allowed?

 Web scraping is a little grey area.
 Web scraping is not legally allowed on most websites.
-You have to check from the website owner or the policies of the website.
+You have to check the website owner or the policies of the website.

 So, make sure you are completely aware of what you are doing, and do web scraping only on legally allowed websites.
 You could scrap your own website for sure.
 But you can’t scrap or crawl someone else’s website, without obtaining their permission.